baumanab/udacity_ABTesting/README.md

 #### Unused Metrics

 **Number of user-ids:** The number of users to enroll in the free trial.
-This metric is neither suitable as an invariant or evaluation metric.
+This is not a suitable invariant metric and while it could be used as an evalution metric, it is not ideal.
 User-ids are tracked only after enrolling in the free trial and equal distribution between the control and experimental branches would not be expected.
-As an evaluation metric this quantity does not track to an outcome that helps us determine whether to launch or not.
+User-id count could be used to evaluate how many enrollments stayed beyond the 14 day free trial boundary, but since it isn't normalized, I have elected not to use it.

 ## Measuring Standard Deviation